 Joseph England is a resident physician in the Department of Radiology at the Los Angeles County Medical Center, Keck School of Medicine of the the University of Southern California.
 He is a graduate of Temple University School of Medicine, where he earned an MD in 2013.

 Alex Epstein is founder and president of the Center for Industrial Progress, a for-profit energy think tank.
 He is the author of Fossil Fuels Improve the Planet and the forthcoming book The Moral Case for Fossil Fuels.
 He is a regular columnist at Forbes.com, and his writings have been published in the Wall Street Journal, the San Francisco Chronicle, and Investor’s Business Daily, among many other publications.
 Alex's work has been featured in Rolling Stone, National Review, and Business-Superstar.
 He been a guest speaker at dozens of universities, including Stanford, Duke, Rice, and UCLA.
 He has debated Greenpeace, 350.org, and the Sierra Club on energy and environmental issues.

-Dina Schein Federman holds a PhD in philosophy from the University of Texas at Austin.
-She has taught philosophy at Auburn University and currently works for the Ayn Rand Institute’s Archives.
-She has lectured and written on topics in ethics, literary analysis, and Ayn Rand’s biography, and has translated Ayn Rand’s Russian writings and Rand’s correspondence with her family.
+Dina Schein Federman held a PhD in philosophy from the University of Texas at Austin.
+She taught philosophy at Auburn University and worked for the Ayn Rand Institute’s Archives.
+She lectured and wrote on topics in ethics, literary analysis, and Ayn Rand’s biography, and has translated Ayn Rand’s Russian writings and Rand’s correspondence with her family.